jessecascio/SwiftMVC/README.md

 SwiftMVC
 ========

-Currently my portfolio site is using SwiftMVC: http://pristinemarketing.com/
+<strong>Currently my portfolio site is using SwiftMVC: http://pristinemarketing.com/<br>

-Please email any feedback to: jessecascio@gmail.com
+Please email any feedback to: jessecascio@gmail.com</strong>

 I am looking to get some feedback on my home built framework.
 The framework was modeled after Zend Framework 1; it has the same URL routing structure, controller/action/var/value, it uses the same directory structure, and it uses the View object in a similar fashion in the controllers.